kamanashisroy/aroop/README.md

 ### Requirements
 The following projects are needed to build aroopc.
+- autoconf
 - automake
 - libtool
-- valac (If the aroop project does not come with generated C files)
+- valac (If the aroop project does not come with generated C files) (currently it is compiled with vala-26 version)
+- libgee (please install the development version too)
 - C compiler (gnu C compiler for example)

 ### Getting aroop source